danielfriis/wishlistt-plugin/README.md

 ###### `color`

 - `"foreground"`: The foreground color, i.e. the color of the text, of the widget, header and buttons.
+Default is white.
 - `"background"`: The background color of the widget, header and buttons.
 If the same as the foreground color, the text will not be visible.
+Default is black.